microsoftgraph/microsoft-graph-docs/api-reference/beta/api/permissiongrantpolicy-list-includes.md

 ---
-title: "List include condition sets for a permission grant policy"
+title: "List includes condition sets for a permission grant policy"
-description: "Retrieve a list of the condition sets which describe conditions under which a permission grant event is included in a permission grant policy"
+description: "Retrieve a list of the condition sets which describe conditions under which a permission grant event is included in a permission grant policy."
 localization_priority: Normal
 doc_type: apiPageType
 ms.prod: "microsoft-identity-platform"
 author: "psignoret"
 ---

-# List include condition sets for a permission grant policy
+# List includes condition sets for a permission grant policy

 Namespace: microsoft.graph